As Nogais

-As Nogais is a municipality in the Galician province of Lugo, Spain.
-It is 57 kilometers from Lugo.
-It belongs to the comarca of Los Ancares Lucenses.
+As Nogais is a municipality in the province of Lugo, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Os Ancares.
+It is 57 kilometers from the city of Lugo.
 It had a population of 1,381 in 2009 according to the Municipal Register of Inhabitants.

 Geography

 The town stretches along the southern foothills of the Sierra de los Ancares and the valley formed by the upper reaches of the river Navía.
 It is a vast territory at 112.4 km2.
 As Nogais has a very low population density with less than 15 inhabitants per square kilometer.
 The maximum height is in the Sierra de los Ancares in small hills like Travesa, Chan Pintinidoira and Pereira (between 1,000 and 2,000 m) and in the foothills of the Serras del Piornal and Rañadoiro.
 To the south and southwest the municipality exceeds 1,300 meters, reaching 1,387 meters at Pico do Corvo.

-The Navia river, which begins in the Piedrafita del Cebrero, crosses Los Nogales from southwest to northwest and collects water from, among others, the Valdeparada river and the stream of Boullón.
+The Navia river, which begins in the Piedrafita del Cebrero, crosses As Nogais from southwest to northwest and collects water from, among others, the Valdeparada river and the stream of Boullón.

 Winters are cold and summers are cool, with an average temperature of 9 °C and a temperature variation of 13 °C.